FRickReich/dismantle/README.md

 ## Responsive
 Dismantle is designed to be responsive, wich means that on smaller screens it will automaticly resize and change its layout to be easier to read.

+### Different page width templates.

-for desktop layout its possible to use different sizes of grid layouts by using an alternate `container` class, possible are:
+For desktop layout its possible to use different sizes of grid layouts by using an alternate `container` class, possible are:

 * .container = 960 pixels wide.
 * .container-320px = 320 pixels wide.